swethamanivannan76/ADMIT-CARD-GENERATION-USING-AI/README.md

 Keras
 TensorFlow
 ## Contributors

-Harishh A
-Swetha M, Dinesh L &Sridevi T
+Swetha M,Harishh A, Dinesh L &Sridevi T

 Feel free to contribute to the project by submitting issues or pull requests.